cs-joy/python/docs/fileHandling/README.md

 # File Handling

 File handling is an important part of any web application.
 Python has several functions for creating, reading, updating, and deleting files.

-The key function for working with files in Python is the open() function.

-The open() function takes two parameters; filename, and mode.
+The key function for working with files in Python is the `open()` function.
+The `open()` function takes two parameters; `filename`, and `mode`.

 There are four different methods (modes) for opening a file:
 ```